paulehoffman/deleg/draft-ietf-deleg-base.md

 # DELEG Record Type

-The DELEG record uses a new resource record type, whose contents are identical to the SVCB record defined in {{?RFC9460}}.
-For extensions SVCB and DELEG use Service Parameter Keys (SvcParamKeys) and new SvcParamKeys that might be needed also will use the existing IANA Registry.
+The DELEG record uses a new resource record type, whose wire format is identical to the SVCB record defined in {{?RFC9460}}.
+Because the parts of DELEG differs in interpretation from SVCB, it has its own resource record type nuber (TBD) and associated IANA registry for extentions.
+See {{iana-cons}} for details on these.

 ## Differences from SVCB